 2. Predictive Dialer and Voice Portal

-Next, the omnichannel debt management software also comes with predictive dialer software and an online payment portal.
+Next, the omnichannel digital debt management software includes predictive dialer software and an online payment portal.
 It utilizes artificial intelligence and machine learning to automate repetitive tasks.
-Even if you have a small team, you can get more done by turning to the software.
+Even with a small team, you can get more done by turning to the software.
 It will streamline the debt collection process so that your team does not need to dial every number.
-The dialing and sending of voicemail will be taken care of by the software.
-It will ensure that the agents only receive a call from an individual once the call is answered.
-This would help boost efficiency and ensure that agents are more productive during calls.
-Often, customers only require a proactive approach, and with the software in place, you can handle their demands.

 3. Enhances Workflow